Hyle-org/devhub-hyle/docs/quickstart/scaffold.md

 ## Add your frontend

 Put your frontend code in the `front/` directory.
-This can be a new or existing Bun-based project.

 Make sure the frontend connects to the backend at the expected route (`/prove`, `/submit`, etc.), or adapt accordingly.